Seven campaign successes

 Putting your faith into action really does work!
 It’s time to celebrate.
 Here we reflect on seven super campaign successes and the part CAFOD campaigners played in making the world a better place.

 1) Defending life-saving aid

-We mobilized our MP Correspondents who sprang into action when a snap election was called.
-You stood up for aid and development by writing letters and emails to candidates and to your local papers.
+When the 2017 snap election was called, we mobilized our MP Correspondents who stood up for aid and development by writing letters and emails to candidates and to your local papers.
 All parties maintained their commitment to overseas aid.

 3) Don’t ditch Fairtrade

 In 2017, we campaigned to demand Sainsbury’s not ditch the Fairtrade mark from its own brand tea.
 In 2018, Sainsbury’s announced that they were buying ASDA, so we raised the issue again to push for ASDA to also have Fairtrade own brand tea.